sellout/NCLB/README.md

-(defun tangle (doc-stream code-stream doc-language) "Takes an input stream containing docs with code sections and an output stream to write code to."
+(defun tangle (doc-stream code-stream doc-language) "Takes an input stream containing docs with code sections and an output stream to write code to, as well as the struct containing the definitions for the doc language used.
+It returns the code language that was used."
   (let* ((language-line (read-line doc-stream nil))
          (code-language (find (subseq language-line
                                       (1+ (length (comment-begin doc-language)))